 We go out for coffee three or four times a week.
 Other times, our families get together.

 2) Do you have any long distance friends?
 How and how often do you communicate?

-she married a Canadian guy and emigrated to Toronto.
-We use Facebook and send
+married a Canadian guy and emigrated to Toronto.
+We use Face book and send texts.